 If your heart is set on that cruise, and in the prime season no less, don’t lose all hope of planning a luxury vacation on a budget.
 If you book a cruise during a cruise line’s peak promotional season, which is typically early in the year, you may be able to snag a deal.
 This is the time of year when cruise lines slash prices because there aren’t as many people taking vacations.

-According to Cruise Critic, a leading cruise reviews site, the prime season for discounts is called Wave Season, and it takes place January through March.
+According to a leading cruise review site, the prime season for discounts is called Wave Season, and it takes place January through March.

 Cruise lines book close to 40 percent of their cabins during this time, according to the Miami Herald.
 Think Black Friday or Cyber Monday for cruise vacations.
 During this time, cruisers can get free upgrades, value-ads like complimentary drink packages and fare discounts.